tqbl/arca23k-dataset/README.rst

 a client ID and a client secret key are obtained, they need to be added to the `client.json`__ file.
 An access token is also needed to download clips from Freesound.
 To obtain an access token, follow the instructions given `here`__.
 Note that an access token is only valid for 24 hours.
+To use the API without request limitations, you may need to contact the Freesound developers.

 __ https://freesound.org/apiv2/apply
 __ client.json